david-palma/neural-network/README.md

 ANN is a collection of interconnected neurons that incrementally learn from their environment (data) to capture essential linear and nonlinear trends in complex data, so that it provides reliable predictions for new situations containing even partial and noisy information.

-The model adopted in this implementation refers to the multi-layer perceptron model (three-layer neural network), which is represented in the following figure.
+The model adopted in this implementation refers to the multi-layer perceptron model with a single hidden layer (three-layer neural network), which is represented in the following figure.

 <p align="center"><img src="./figures/mlp.png" width="700px"></img><p>